-The LL.M. program is a full-time degree program and must be completed in residence within one calendar year.
-The two primary academic semesters are in the fall (from late August to mid-December) and in the spring (from mid-January to mid-May).
-There are limited course offerings during the summer semester (early June to mid-August) and students should not plan on completing their LL.M. degree in the summer.
-All students begin their studies in the fall semester with a mandatory orientation in mid-August and complete their LL.M. degree in May.
-A student may request an extension of time in which to complete the degree only under exceptional circumstances.
+The LL.M.
+Program is a full-time degree program and must be completed in residence within one academic year.
+The two academic semesters are fall (from late August to mid-December) and spring (from mid-January to mid-May).
+LL.M. students begin their studies in the fall semester with a mandatory weeklong orientation in mid-August and complete their LL.M. degree and graduate in May.

 Credits and Grades

-Students must complete at least 24 semester hours of credit and maintain a minimum GPA of 1.90 to earn a LL.M.
+Students must complete at least 24 semester hours of credit and maintain a minimum grade point average (GPA) of 1.90 to earn an LL.M.
 Students must maintain a GPA of at least 1.80 to continue in the program.
 Students who fail one class will be placed on scholastic probation.
-A student who fails two classes in a single semester will be dropped from the program, regardless of the student’s grade point average.
+A student who fails two classes in a single semester will be dropped from the program, regardless of the student’s GPA.

 Required Courses for All Students

-- Each student with a foreign law degree must successfully complete “Introduction to U.S. Law.”
+- LL.M. students with a foreign law degree must complete “Introduction to U.S. Law.”
 Students with a J.D. from an ABA-approved law school are automatically exempt from this requirement.
-Students with a foreign law degree and a background of common law study may request a waiver of this requirement.
+Students with a foreign law degree and a background of common law study can request a waiver of this requirement.

-- Every student must complete a substantial research paper under faculty guidance.
+- LL.M. students must complete a substantial research paper under faculty guidance.
 Most students satisfy this requirement by completing a writing seminar.
-Alternatively, students may complete a directed research project for at least two credits that includes a 30-page paper involving legal research and analysis.
+Alternatively, students can complete a directed research project for at least two credits that includes a 30-page paper involving legal research and analysis.
 Students enrolled in a specialized track of study must write on a topic related to their area of specialization.
-The rules for writing seminars and directed research may be found on the Student Affairs Office website.
+The rules for writing seminars and directed research are available on the Student Affairs Office website.

 Eligibility for Different Concentrations

 Enrollment for each concentration is limited.
 Applicants with a foreign law degree are eligible for all five concentrations.
-Applicants with a J.D. are eligible for all concentrations except U.S. Law for Foreign Lawyers.
+Applicants with a J.D. are eligible for all concentrations except U.S. Law for Foreign Lawyers Concentration.

 Courses Developed for Foreign LL.M.
 Students